-Alongside the day to day work of the CMC service there are a number of additional areas that we are developing where we recognise CMC could play an important role.
+Alongside the day-to-day work of the Coordinate My Care (CMC) service, there are a number of additional areas that we are developing where we recognise CMC could play an important role.
 These are outlined below, and we would be pleased to hear from colleagues who want to find out more, or get involved.

 One of our biggest pieces of work going forward is supporting patients in starting their own urgent care planning and being in the driving seat of the process while still working alongside their healthcare professional teams.
 Patients having ‘read only’ access to their existing urgent care plans is one such effort, but the vision is to ultimately have a patient portal where patients can start to create their own urgent care plans and document their preferences and wishes by virtue of a guided questionnaire which will also include relevant information, videos and guidance geared to the patient perspective.